Operation Tanne Ost: Consequences

 This operation marked the beginning of hostilities between German and Finnish troops, known as the Lapland War.
 The Finns benefitted from the operation since it showed the Soviets that the Finns were prepared to use force against the Germans.
-It further damaged the German efforts in northern Finland since Finns ordered all shipping, including that leased to Germans, which immediately sailed for Finnish or Swedish ports.
+It further damaged the German efforts in northern Finland since Finns ordered all shipping, including that leased to Germans, immediately to sail for Finnish or Swedish ports.

 Finnish order of battle

 Finnish forces consisted of Coastal Artillery Regiment 12 (RTR 12).
 Defence was organized into four sections as follows.